 Drafting a privacy statement

 Do you process personal data?
-Do you for instance keep, use, or share your customers’ or visitors’’ personal data because you supply goods or services?
-Under the privacy legislation, the General Data Protection Regulation (GDPR or Algemene Verordening Gegevensbescherming, AVG), you must let your customers know what you do with their data and why.
+For example, do you keep, use, or share your customers’ or visitors’ personal data because you supply goods or services?
+Under the privacy legislation, the General Data Protection Regulation (GDPR or Algemene Verordening Gegevensbescherming, AVG), you must let your customers know what you do with their personal data and why.
 You do so with a privacy statement.

 What are personal data?

 Personal data are all data (information) that concern a person or that can be traced back to someone.
-Common personal data are:
+Personal data include:

 Is a privacy statement mandatory?